EntropyAtWork/Flipper-WifiDevKit-ESP32/1.MakingWifiBoard/README.md

 ##TODO: Tekst her vedr loddning
 ![](/4.Docs/Images/ModuleFrontView.jpg)
-* I chose to hot glue the back to prevent any wires from touching as it got a little packed
+I chose to hot glue the back to prevent any wires from touching as it got a little packed.
 ![](/4.Docs/Images/ModuleBackView.jpg)

 **